FreeRADIUS/wiki.freeradius.org/guide/SQL-HOWTO-for-freeradius-3.x-on-Debian-Ubuntu.md

 * Running a backup FreeRADIUS server and need to replicate the RADIUS database to it?
 You can follow Colin Bloch's basic instructions at http://www.ls-l.net/mysql/ and got replication setup between two MySQL servers.
 Real easy.
 Read the MySQL docs on replication for more details.

 On the subject of backup servers.
-If you want to run TWO MySQL servers and have FreeRadius fall over between them, you'll need to do something like this:
+If you want to run TWO MySQL servers and have FreeRADIUS fall over between them, you'll need to do something like this:
 * duplicate your sql.conf twice
 * change the module names from `sql { ....` to something like `sql sql1 { ....` and `sql sql2 { ....`
 * edit the second copy to reflect connecting to your backup server